Accenture/EcoSonar/API.md

 - **Data Params**
   PROJECT_NAME should match to the Project Key defined in your Sonarqube Project. homepage_url is the home page of your website from where the crawler will start finding all pages within your website save is a boolean value : if true, results will be saved in datatabse and pages will be audited by EcoSonar.
-If false, they will be saved in a temp collection to be reviewed by a user before being applied in EcoSonar configuration.
+If false, they will be saved in a temporary collection to be reviewed by a user before being applied in EcoSonar configuration.

 `{
     "projectName": "PROJECT_NAME",